sebastienmeyer2/image-synthesis-artgan/README.md

 - `-d`: you can choose the duration of the training (in epochs)
 - `-r`: you can choose an epoch from which the program will continue training
 - `-l`: use it with any number if you want to save the loss of both networks
-- `-s`: use it with any number if you want to save the score of the Discriminator
+- `-s`: use it with any number if you want to save the specificity of the Discriminator

 At the end of the training, saved models and images are available in the *results* folder.
 The program will also show up some